NethermindEth/docs/docs/fundamentals/configuration.md

 - **`-cd, --configsDirectory <path>`**

-  An absolute or relative path to the configuration files directory.
+  The path to the configuration files directory.
 Defaults to `configs`.

 - **`-dd, --datadir <path>`**

-  An absolute or relative path to the Nethermind data directory.
+  The path to the Nethermind data directory.
 Defaults to Nethermind's current directory.

   :::warning
   The absolute paths set by `Init.BaseDbPath`, `Init.LogDirectory`, or `KeyStore.KeyStoreDirectory` options in a configuration file are not overridden by `--datadir`.